magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35998-->

-*  The `var/log/system.log` now displays a more accurate message when a user tries to access non-existing resource files under the static directory when SCD OnDemand and production mode are enabled.
+*  The `var/log/system.log` now displays a more accurate message when a user tries to access a non-existing resource file under the static directory when SCD OnDemand and production mode are enabled.
+Magento now logs a 404 error.
 Previously, Magento logged the same message that is logged when the error occurs in developer mode.
-Magento now logs a 404 error.

 <!--- ENGCOM-7286-->